mfisher5/ParticipationNetworks/README.md

 1. Fork and clone the repository.
 2. Copy raw fish ticket and vessel registration data downloaded from PacFIN into the **data/raw** directory.
 This folder is already included in the `.gitignore` file.
 3. Run the scripts in order (details provided in the **scripts** directory README).
 We suggest that you check and update the `.gitignore` file after every script, to avoid accidentally publishing data containing confidential information.
-4. Use the scripts in the **scripts/figures** folder to recreate the figures in Fisher et al. (in revision).
+4. Use the scripts in the **scripts/figures** folder to recreate the figures and tables in Fisher et al. (in revision).

 <br>